 Twice Baked Potato “Cupcakes”

-Is it a cupcake?
+Are they cupcakes?
 (No. At least not in the traditional sense.)

 All I know is that these were probably the best potatoes I have ever eaten.
 Not kidding.